In West Bank, Israeli And Palestinian Archaeologists Both Lay Claim To Heritage

 "This is a cheap argument, and I don't want to respond to this, because this is exactly the mentality of occupier: dominance," he said.

-Taha does acknowledge problems: Some historical buildings have been demolished by private Palestinian contractors to make way for new structures in the West Bank, which Taha blames on an outdated Palestinian law that does adequately protect cultural heritage sites.
+Taha does acknowledge problems: Some historical buildings have been demolished by private Palestinian contractors to make way for new structures in the West Bank, which Taha blames on an outdated Palestinian law that does not adequately protect cultural heritage sites.
 And the field of Palestinian archaeology studies at West Bank academic institutions is young and developing.
 The Palestinian Authority still hasn't replaced Taha since he retired from his position as antiquities chief in 2014.

 Still, he said, even during times of violence, Palestinians have not let archaeological sites meet the same fate of sites in Syria and Iraq destroyed by ISIS.